 At Berklee she greatly expanded upon her artistic repertoire while studying business.
 Then, she took a strong interest in music technology and got a work-study job at the Berklee Learning Center computer lab as a supervisor and software tutor.

 Infatuated with artistic technology, she began making music with computers and infused her guitar styles with electronics.
 Later, she was accepted into the Music Synthesis major to study sound design engineering.
-Extensive study of computers lead her to branch out to work in information technology.
+She graduated from Berklee in 2008.
+Extensive study of computers lead her to branch out to pursue a career in Information Technology.
+She gained 5 years of experience in IT after earning her undergraduate degree.